s3bc40/claro_CV/README.md

 I want to thank the [website w3School](https://www.w3schools.com/) for all the tutorials and templates, that permit to achieve my CV. :D

 ## Requirement
 You have to install Yarn, a package manager to make it work.
+It allows me to make a node_module file with all dependancies.
 Go to their site to see more details : https://yarnpkg.com/lang/en/